When was the last time you checked your Facebook account?

 According to Business Insider, there are 2.3 million Google searches every minute.

-Google is the world’s largest search engine, with more than 80.6% of global market share, Google AdWords is the perfect place for marketers to tap into Google’s vast search traffic.
+Google is the world’s largest search engine, with more than 80.6% of global market share, Google Ads is the perfect place for marketers to tap into Google’s vast search traffic.

-Google AdWords is used as a paid marketing platform because:
+Google Ads is used as a paid marketing platform because:

 - It allows you to attract more customers by showing ads on a platform people actually use to find information i.e. Google.

-- AdWords helps you promote offers to a local and global audience.
+- Helps you promote offers to a local and global audience.